mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

   - MUST NOT raise an error
   - SHOULD log this situation, including the reason why the DNS records could not be found, if possible
-  - MUST temporarily set *rescanSRVFrequencyMS* to *heartbeatFrequencyMS* until at least one verified SRV record is obtained.
+  - MUST temporarily set *rescanSRVIntervalMS* to *heartbeatFrequencyMS* until at least one verified SRV record is obtained.

 - For all verified host names, as returned through the DNS SRV query, the